 - Is the schedule balanced across the days of the week?

-- The Curriculum: There are 34 majors and more than 800 courses.
+- The Curriculum: There are thirty-four majors and more than eight hundred courses.
 Academic areas include courses in the following divisions: the arts, humanities, language arts, natural sciences, performance arts, and the social sciences.
 Encourage the student to inquire into as many of theses as possible as they consider course options.

 - Longer range planning: